-Stock futures trade lower on fading stimulus hopes
+Stock futures fall on fading stimulus hopes, global restrictions

 On Wednesday, Treasury Secretary Steven Mnuchin said he and congressional leaders were “far apart” on new aid for the struggling U.S. economy.
 Consumer spending, the main U.S. economic engine, weakened after earlier additional unemployment benefits expired.

-Investors will get the latest reading on the labor market with the weekly report on jobless claims.
+In the U.S., Investors will get the latest reading on the labor market with the weekly report on jobless claims.
 The Labor Department is expected to say the number of claims for unemployment benefits declined to 825,000 last week, down 15,000 from the previous week’s tally of 840,000.

 TRUMP SAYS PELOSI DOESN’T CARE ABOUT AMERICAN WORKERS, READY TO SIGN STIMULUS